whithang/bewd_sf_9/07_First_Rails_App/README.md

 ###Homework
 *	[Holiday Homework - Getting Started with Rails] (http://guides.rubyonrails.org/getting_started.html)
-* Complete missing assignments.
-If you missed a few assignments, please use the break to complete as many of them as you can.
+* Complete as many missing assignments as you can.
+* Review all lessons (including the ruby_view.html slides)

 ###Tips & Tricks